karyll-urma/Test.BCRating/README.md

 # Buggy Cars Rating

 ## Project Description
 This project will test the existing functionality of Buggy Cars Rating.
 This includes system tests and regression test of the features such as Registration, Login, Logout and Voting.
-The project aims to benefit the testers/team in terms of execution time and accuracy.
+The project aims to benefit the testers/team in terms of execution time, accuracyand reducing manual effort.

 ## Build Status
 Repository is currently sitting at GitHub https://github.com/karyll-urma/Test.BCRating